chombo-discharge/chombo-discharge/Physics/AdvectionDiffusion/README.md

 # Physics/AdvectionDiffusion
 This physics module solves for an advection-diffusion process of a single scalar quantity.
 This module contains files for setting up the initial conditions and advected species, basic integrators, and a cell tagger for refining grid cells.
+See https://chombo-discharge.github.io/AdvectionDiffusionModel.html for implementation details.

 The source files consist of the following:

 * **CD_AdvectionDiffusionSpecies.H/cpp** Implementation of CdrSpecies, for setting up initial conditions and turning on/off advection and diffusion.
 * **CD_AdvectionDiffusionTagger.H/cpp**  Implementation of CellTagger, for flagging cells for refinement and coarsening.